csacanam/decentralized-slot-machine/README.md

 > A decentralized slot machine with juicy rewards! 🚀

 🧪 The decentralized slot machine is a DApp that allows people to bet their cryptocurrencies and multiply them by 30 with a Return to Player (RTP) of 93%.
-You can find how the mathematical model was built [here](https://classic.yarnpkg.com/en/docs/install/):
+You can find how the mathematical model was built in the [RTP Model Excel File.](https://github.com/csacanam/decentralized-slot-machine/blob/master/DOCS/rtp_model.xlsx):

 # 🏄‍♂️ Quick Start